JonnyBanana/BANANA_CRASHER/README.md

 The Qr is based on the css webkit filter DOS attack, and simply redirects the user to the linK of my repo: https: //github.com/JonnyBanana/safari-ie-reaper.github.io

-The attack can also be called by link: https://jonnybanana.github.io/safari-ie-reaper.github.io/

-The Qr is based on the css webkit filter attack, and simply redirects the user to the linq of my repo: https: //github.com/JonnyBanana/safari-ie-reaper.github.io
+The Qr is based on the css webkit filter attack, and simply redirects the user to the linq of my repo: https://github.com/JonnyBanana/safari-ie-reaper.github.io

 The attack can also be called by link: https://jonnybanana.github.io/safari-ie-reaper.github.io/